-Alternatively, click Preferences in the left-hand navigation panel of the console, and then:
+Alternatively, on a registered system, click Preferences in the left-hand navigation panel of the console, and then:

 - a.
 On the Preferences page, click Product License. - b.
-Click the License Check and Manual Download bar. - c.
 For Online License Check, click Check License Now. - 2.
 The console displays the status of the license (date format varies, based on location):

+STATUS License is activated and does not

+expire.

-License is activated and does not STATUS expire.
-LAST CHECK day, month dd, 20yy, time SERVICE EXPIRATION day, month dd, 20yy, time ASSETID asset ID XXXXXXXX-XXXX-XXXX-XXXX-PRODUCT UUID XXXXXXXXXXX ALSR Allowed Yes or No Guest Monitoring Allowed Yes or No
+LAST CHECK day, month dd, 20yy, time

+SERVICE EXPIRATION day, month dd, 20yy, time

+ASSET ID asset_ID

+PRODUCTUUID XXXXXXXX-XXXX-XXXX-XXXX -

+xxxxxxxxxxx

+FT Enabled Yes_or_No

+ALSR Allowed Yes_or_No

+Guest Monitoring Allowed Yes_or_No